Launceston City FC: Club Crest

 The first ever recorded club crest since Launceston City's (Juventus) beginning in 1958 was this crest.
 Featuring the club's Italian heritage, resolve for success and the Launceston's coat of arms down the bottom of the crest.
 Which features with the two Tasmanian Tiger's holding the gold of the shield which refers to the early history of gold-mining in nearby hills.
 The blue represents the junction of the North and South Esk rivers where the city (symbolised by the gold central disc) was founded and the Tamar River flowing north to the Bass Strait.
-The club crest still features prominently outside the Launceston City change rooms to this day which was painted by life member Frank Stolp.
+The club crest still features prominently outside the Launceston City change rooms to this day which was painted by former President and Secretary Frank Stolp.